How to Build a Cross-Platform GUI Python Barcode and QR Code Reader with PySide6 and Qt Designer

 Prerequisites

-Creating the UI with Qt Designer
+Design the GUI Layout with Qt Designer

 To build the GUI, you’ll need the following Qt widgets: